 Tagged Values

-Team Library
+Library

-Getting to know Team Library
+Getting to know The Library

-Introducing Team Library
+Introducing The Library

-The Team Library provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.
+The Library window provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.

-Usage of Team Library

-The Team Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.
+Usage of The Library The Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.

-Where to find Team Library
+Where to find The Library

+To post or view an element's discussion

+Ribbon: Start > Collaborate > Model Library

-Options for Team Library
+Options for The Library

-There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
-Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Browser window.
+There is a wide range of settings available to configure the Library, available from the Category and Topic context menus, and including setting the status of the category or topic and other options.
+Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Library window to these items in the Browser window.

-Learn more about Team Library Team Library Testing
+Learn more about Model Library The Model Library

+Testing

 Getting to know Testing

 Introducing Testing

 Enterprise Architect has a number of tools that can be used for modeling aspects of the test discipline.
-The Testing Window is the central tool for creating and managing tests, allowing a range of different test types to be defined, including properties such as Status and the results of tests to be recorded.
+The Test Cases Window is the central tool for creating and managing tests, allowing a range of different test types to be defined, including properties such as Status, and the results of tests to be recorded.